 TEACHING

-2025, Workshop Instructor, Expressive Native Botanical and Seed Drawing and Painting Workshop, UMass Science & Engineering Library, Amherst, MA
+2025, Workshop Instructor, Seed Drawing Workshop, UMass Science & Engineering Library, Amherst, MA

 2025, Workshop Instructor, Botanical Workshop, The Care Center, Holyoke, MA.